 Was that good?
 I hope I managed to help you out with some of the quick tips that I shared and that you have learned something new, especially if you are a new cat parent.
 If everything is old news for you – great, you are already ready for a cat!

-Anyway, before you go – what breed of a cat are you planning on adopting?
+Anyway, before you all go and become cat parents – what breed of a cat are you planning on adopting?
 What are you most excited about?
 Do you already know how you will name her/him?
 Would you be willing to send me a photo of the cat?
-I just… love cats a lot, even though I always say I will never have another one, because Lia and Ariel piss me off sometimes (frequently actually).
+I just… love cats a lot, even though I always say I will never have another one because Lia and Ariel piss me off sometimes (frequently actually).
 I still love them, it’s just that they are very stubborn and independent and unlike our dog Chuck, they are not always prepared to listen to my problems.

 If you are in the process of adopting a dog, make sure you check out my article on some questions you must ask yourself before you actually bring a furry friend home with you.
 Also, the post might help a few cat parents as well.